-One of the primary responsibilities of the Language Program Coordinator (currently Dr. Katie Chapman) is to educate TAs through the pre-service orientation, the pedagogy seminar (GRMN 7500), classroom observations and regular meetings.
+One of the primary responsibilities of the Language Program Coordinator (currently Dr. Ryan Carroll) is to educate TAs through the pre-service orientation, the pedagogy seminar (GRMN 7500), classroom observations and regular meetings.
 The coordinator also designs and maintains the language curricula at the beginning and intermediate levels (GRMN 1001-2002), selects textbooks (with input from faculty and TAs), writes detailed syllabi, and helps to conduct assessment.

 Language Resource Center (LRC)

 The LRC located in Gilbert Hall supports the teaching staff and students in the teaching, learning and research of language and culture with software and web-based instructional materials.
 The LRC also sponsors lectures and workshops related to language teaching.